If you’re craving chocolate during pregnancy you are certainly not alone.

 If you’re wondering what type of dark chocolate to go for, it’s best to opt for a bar that contains a minimum of 70% cocoa content.

-Although it will taste a little more bitter than other chocolates, this will ensure it has a higher concentration of antioxidants and also less sugar compared to chocolate with lower cocoa percentages.
+Although it will taste a little more bitter than other chocolates, this will ensure it has a higher concentration of antioxidants and also less sugar compared to lower cocoa percentages.

-Unfortunately eating too much chocolate also comes with risks, which is why it’s one of those foods that should be enjoyed in moderation.
+Unfortunately eating too much of this delicious food also comes with risks, which is why it’s one of those foods that should be enjoyed in moderation.

 Relatively High In Caffeine